Goldschmidt leads Diamondbacks' rally over Indians

-PHOENIX (AP) -- Paul Goldschmidt doubled in two during a five-run fifth inning and the Arizona Diamondbacks rallied from three down to beat the Cleveland Indians 7-3 on Friday night.

-The Diamondbacks have come from behind in each of their four victories this season, three of those comebacks from three runs down.
+Goldschmidt's go-ahead double came during a five-run fifth inning.
+Arizona is 4-1, with three victories after trailing by three runs.

+''It's nice to play downhill baseball from the first inning and that's what we're looking to do,'' Diamondbacks manager Torey Lovullo said. ''But anytime you win a game, it doesn't matter how you do it.
+We're going to celebrate it and feel it and touch it and enjoy it and come out and try and do it again tomorrow.''

 The Indians lost their first game after a three-game sweep at Texas earlier in the week.

 Arizona got four runs in the fifth off Josh Tomlin (0-1) after a single and hit batter.
-Tomlin struck out the next two batters, but Goldschmidt lined a double into left-center field to give the Diamondbacks a 4-3 lead over the defending AL champions.
+Tomlin struck out the next two hitters, but Goldschmidt lined a double into left-center field to give the Diamondbacks a 4-3 lead over the defending AL champions.

+''Once they got it rolling (in the fifth), we just couldn't finish the inning,'' Indians manager Terry Francona said.

 Jake Lamb, who had two hits and scored twice, delivered an RBI single, ending Tomlin's night, and Yasmany Tomas greeted reliever Dan Otero with a double down the left field line.
 Brandon Drury added a triple to score Tomas.